yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 >       > <comment-title>Dataset collection</comment-title>
 >       >
->       >If you create a dataset collection at this point, you cannot include the "per-pool primer sequences", as this is already a dataset collection containing two files with the sequences for each pool.
+>       >If you create a dataset collection at this point, you cannot include the "per-pool primer sequences", as this is already a dataset collection containing two files with the primer sequences for each pool.
 >       {: .comment}
 {: .hands_on}